tomickigrzegorz/autocomplete/README.md

   // by default is true
   clearButton: false,

+  // show button 'x' to clear the text from
+  // the input filed on initial library
+  clearButtonOnInitial: false,

   // default selects the first item in
   // the list of results
   // by default is false